threefoldtech/zinit/docs/readme.md

 after: # list of services that we depend on (optional)
    - service1_name
    - service2_name
+signal: # optional section
+  stop: SIGKILL # the signal sent on `stop` action. default to SIGTERM
 ```

 - `oneshot` service is not going to re-spawn when it exits.